 This is your last chance to stop reading before I go into specifics about The Last Jedi.

 We don't know who Rey's parents were.
-They abandoned her on Jakku and she's been waiting her whole life for them to come back for her.
+They abandoned her on Jakku and she's been waiting her whole life for them to come back.
 Who could they possibly be?
 What could possibly happen when she meets them again?
 Textbook mystery box.

 I've been watching J. J. Abrams do this stuff for a while now and although I didn't encounter the term "mystery box" until relatively recently it was abundantly clear: at the time that The Force Awakens was made, this box was one hundred percent empty.
 It was hard vacuum.
 A core directive in the production of that film was undoubtedly "Do not, do not, do not tie our hands for Episode VIII."
 There was no particular grand revelation in mind.
 Or rather, every possible grand revelation was under simultaneous consideration.

 There were two major possibilities for who Rey's parents could be.
 They were going to be people we already knew, or people we didn't.
 Star Wars has had a mystery of this kind once before, at the end of The Empire Strikes Back when Yoda reveals that Luke Skywalker is not the Jedi's last hope, "There is another".
 Now, for me to say that any particular thing was "originally intended" in Star Wars is generally misleading; Star Wars as a plan evolved hugely over time, as is very well-documented.
-But it is known that at at least one point after Empire it was intended that Yoda would be referring to a new character, who would be introduced in Episode VI.
+But it is known that at at least one point during the production of Empire it was intended that Yoda would be referring to a new character, who would be introduced in Episode VI.

 In the final analysis it worked out to be Leia, who also worked out to be Luke's sister.
 This was simultaneously one of the more boneheaded possible solutions to that problem and one of the more boneheaded possible resolutions to the Luke/Leia/Han love triangle.
 It was the wrong answer in Return Of The Jedi, and it would have been the wrong answer for The Last Jedi.
 The Star Wars universe would have imploded due to a shortage of characters and a lack of scope.
 Rey's parents could not be people we already knew.

 That still left infinite possibilities.
 Rey's parents could have been new characters.
 All of Episode VIII could have revolved around them, ramping up to a climactic, dramatic reunion.
 Anything could have happened.
 That's the intended power of the mystery box.